harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

     - Enter the name `guestbook_bluegreen_pipeline`.
     - Select **Inline** to store the pipeline in Harness.
     - Select **Start** and, in the Pipeline Studio, toggle to **YAML** to use the YAML editor.
-    - Select **Edit YAML** to enable edit mode, and choose any of the following execution strategies.
-Paste the respective YAML based on your selection.

-- Copy the contents of [k8s-bluegreen-pipeline.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/helm-guestbook/harnesscd-pipeline/k8s-bluegreen-pipeline.yml) and paste it in the YAML editor.
+    - Select **Edit YAML** to enable edit mode, and copy the contents of [k8s-bluegreen-pipeline.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/helm-guestbook/harnesscd-pipeline/k8s-bluegreen-pipeline.yml) and paste it in the YAML editor.
 - Select **Save** to save the pipeline.
 - You can switch to the **VISUAL** view, and verify that the pipeline stage and execution steps appear as shown below.